 This shawl wasn’t ‘planned’.
-Instead, it was a more spontaneous design.
+Instead, it was a more intuitive design.
 Did you read about Cashmere Hugs here on the blog?
 After finishing the original version, I made another one using the Landlust Merino 120 yarn by Lana Grossa.
 They didn’t send me just the yarn required for the second version of Cashmere Hugs… They sent me a big box filled with this lovely yarn in a lot of colours!

 I have to admit that, at first, I was a little overwhelmed by the number of balls and colours.
 The blues were perfect for the second Cashmere Hugs shawl, I decided.
-And there was still a lot left… I started playing with colour combinations to see which colours would go together and if it would be enough for a shawl.
-The yarn comes in 50g balls (with 120m each) and, surprisingly, only six balls are enough for a decent sized shawl!
+And there was still a lot left… I started playing with colour combinations to see which colours would go together and if they would be enough for a shawl.
+The yarn comes in 50g balls (with 120m each) and, surprisingly, only six balls are enough for a decent-sized shawl!
 The yarn is a bulky weight yarn and the recommended needle size is 7-8mm.
 That means anything that you make using this yarn will be a rather quick project!

 I picked these three colours and I had two balls of each colour.

 If you are a regular visitor of my blog, then you may know that I’m not a big fan of large, bulky shawls.
 They’re pretty but, depending on how you wear them, there is a lot of shawl hanging around your neck and, particularly, on your chest.
 When it comes to triangular shawls, I personally prefer shawls that have a more shallow depth.